 Sergio Jiménez Gambín, PhD.
 Post-doc researcher

 BSc in Telecommunication at the Universidad de Alicante in 2015.
 Under a research internship, he worked on the detection of accelerated corrosion in concrete using non-linear based-ultrasound techniques.
 In 2016, he received a MSc in Acoustic engineering at the Universitat Politècnica de València.
-Since 2017, he’s a PhD candidate at i3M working on focused ultrasound modelling and hologram generation for therapeutic transcranial ultrasound, funded by an FPI grant of the Generalitat Valenciana.
-In 2017, he was a visiting researcher at Université du Mans (Le Mans, France), working on numerical wave propagation analysis for nonlinear acoustic radiation force estimation and transcranial ultrasound applications.
-In 2020, he was a visiting researcher at Ultrasound Elasticity Imaging Laboratory (UEIL) at Columbia University, in the city of New York, led by Prof. Elisa E. Konofagou, working on blood-brain barrier opening using acoustic holograms).
+In 2021, he received a PhD candidature at i3M working on focused ultrasound modelling and hologram generation for therapeutic transcranial ultrasound, funded by an FPI grant of the Generalitat Valenciana.
+He was a visiting researcher at Université du Mans in Le Mans, France (numerical wave propagation analysis for nonlinear acoustic radiation force estimation and transcranial ultrasound applications), and a visiting researcher at Ultrasound Elasticity Imaging Laboratory (UEIL) at Columbia University in New York, led by Prof. Elisa Konofagou (BBB opening using acoustic holograms).
 Currently, he is a Post-Doctoral researcher at i3M working on acoustic holograms for biomedical applications.
-He has supervised 1 MSc dissertation, published 4 journal papers, participated with more than 15 works in conferences, and he holds 1 patent.
+He has supervised 1 MSc dissertation, published 6 journal papers, participated with more than 30 works in conferences, and he holds 1 patent.